Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 12. Kenting, Hengchun, and White Sand Bay

-Hengchung is the major town nearby, and we personally liked it more there than in Kenting.
+Hengchung is the central town nearby, and we personally liked it more there than in Kenting.
 There’s a more local atmosphere, with a nice town center which is closed to vehicular traffic in the evenings.

 Check also